-Smokestacks and Iron: Night Photography at Alabama's Sloss Furnaces (2 Spots Left)
+Smokestacks and Iron: Night Photography at Alabama's Sloss Furnaces (Waitlist Only)

 Join us for a deep dive into composition, exposure, and black and white photography as we explore the imposing industrial remains of the historic Sloss Furnaces National Historic Landmark after dark, camera in hand.
 As night falls, we’ll use moonlight and light painting to breathe fire back into these hulking machines.